investing

 The service model of traditional advisors typically includes regular client meetings, often scheduled quarterly, to review portfolios and discuss any changes in the client's financial situation or goals.
 They provide portfolio rebalancing services to ensure investments remain aligned with the client's target asset allocation.
 Many also offer basic estate planning guidance and can help with college savings planning.
 While they may not have the extensive resources of wealth management firms, traditional advisors can often handle the most common financial planning needs effectively.

 Traditional financial advisors are ideal for middle-income individuals and families who need more personalized guidance than what robo-advisors can provide.
-They're well-suited for clients with moderately complex financial situations who would benefit from regular face-to-face interactions with their advisor.
+They're well-suited for clients with moderately complex financial situations who would benefit from regular face-to-face interactions with their advisors.
 These advisors can help navigate common financial challenges such as retirement planning, tax efficiency, and insurance needs, making them a good fit for many.

 Wealth management represents a higher tier of financial advice, offering truly tailored solutions for clients with more complex financial needs.
 The typical client profile for wealth management services includes high-net-worth individuals with $1 million or more in investable assets, such as business owners, doctors, attorneys, and executives.
-At PFW Advisors, we employ a holistic and comprehensive approach to managing the wealth of high-net-worth.
+At PFW Advisors, we employ a holistic and comprehensive approach to managing the wealth of high-net-worth individuals.

 This level of service is distinguished by its highly customized approach, where advice is specifically tailored to individual needs and goals rather than following standardized models.
 Wealth managers take an all-encompassing approach, considering all aspects of a client's financial life and how different elements interact and impact each other.
 They typically offer greater flexibility in investment choices and strategies, often providing access to sophisticated investment options not available to regular retail investors.